adulau/foo.be/index.markdown

 Beside my day job, I'm also an intermittent security researcher in various organizations.
 Organizing a security conference called
 [hack.lu](https://2023.hack.lu/) (it's the 17th edition in 2023) and [lecturing in various universities](/cours/) about information security (like [An introduction to network forensic, system forensic, memory forensic and malware analysis](/cours/dess-20172018/)) are also part of my regular activities.

+If you're curious, you can check out a collection of my live activities on [this page](/status/).

 ## Projects